pigeonism/countdown/README.md

 # countdown
-count down numbers game solver
+Count down numbers game solver

+This is a fairly old project I started a few years ago, to get familiar with Java and working with a graphical user interface.
+Now I am adding it here because it still works, could be fun to use.